 “Cowboy Small” by Lois Lenski is a cute cowboy book for the younger set.
-We have the board book edition and it’s been loved for a long time at our house, although since our return from the Calgary Stampede it’s been read constantly.
+We have the board book edition and it’s been loved for a long time at our house.
+Although since our return from the Calgary Stampede it’s been read more constantly.
 The text is simple, the drawings are charming and the book covers all the basics of what a cowboys does day and night.
-My son loves that Cowboy small has a guitar, and is pretty fond of the part when he gets bucked off a bronco as well.
+My son loves that Cowboy Small has a guitar.
+He is also pretty fond of the part when he gets bucked off a bronco.

 “Angela’s Airplane” by Robert Munsch captures children’s fantasies about flying planes and adds in a cautionary tale about what could happen if the fantasy became reality.
-Angela finds her way onto a plane and starts pushing buttons, before she knows it she is in the air alone.
-The plane crashes but she is ok, and promises to never fly another plane.
+Angela finds her way onto a plane and starts pushing buttons.
+And before she knows it she is in the air alone.
+The plane crashes but she is ok.
+She promises to never fly another plane.
 Do you think she keeps that promise?
-My son adores this book and while you may think that the crash would be scary for kids it’s not , the ridiculousness of a 5 year old flying a plane makes the crash equally as fictional though effective in opening a dialogue about touching buttons you shouldn’t!
+My son adores this book and while you may think that the crash would be scary for kids it’s not.
+The ridiculousness of a 5-year-old flying a plane makes the crash quite fictional!
+However, it is effective in opening a dialogue about touching buttons you shouldn’t!